The Stunning Stonehaven to Dunnottar Castle Walk

 Dunnottar Castle, Aberdeenshire

-Planning a Trip to the U.K.?
+Planning a Trip to Scotland?

-How Long Does it Take to walk from Stonehaven to Dunnottar Castle?
+How Long Does it Take to Walk from Stonehaven to Dunnottar Castle?

 Walking from Stonehaven to Dunnottar Castle will take about 30-45 minutes.
 If you stop off at the War Memorial, however, or are a keen photographer, then it could take a lot longer.